apple/swift-protobuf/Documentation/PLUGIN.md

 protoc --swift_out=. my.proto
 ```

-The `protoc` program will automatically look for `protoc-gen-swift` in your
+The `protoc` program automatically looks for `protoc-gen-swift` in your
-`PATH` and use it.
+`PATH` and uses it.

-Each `.proto` input file will get translated to a corresponding `.pb.swift` file
+Each `.proto` input file gets translated to a corresponding `.pb.swift` file
 in the output directory.

 #### How to Specify Code-Generation Options